 To guarantee year-round comfort in a garage converted into a bedroom, meticulous attention must be paid to the insulation of walls, floors, ceilings, and loft insulation, along with ensuring compliance with building control.
 This involves aligning with building regulations for garage conversions and ensuring that all materials meet the specific needs of the existing structure.

-1. Walls: Install high-quality insulation materials that comply with existing building codes.
-In a detached garage, consider adding a damp-proof course to prevent moisture infiltration.
+- Walls: Install high-quality insulation materials that comply with existing building codes.
+Consider adding a damp-proof course to prevent moisture infiltration in a detached garage.

-3. Ceilings: Incorporate loft or roof insulation to minimize heat loss, which is particularly essential if the garage has a pitched roof structure.
+- Ceilings: Incorporate loft or roof insulation to minimize heat loss, which is essential if the garage has a pitched roof structure.

 What Heating and Cooling Systems Work Best